 Perceived Rate Of Exertion

 Perceived rate of exertion is how hard it feels you work whilst burning calories in exercise.
 Exercise machines such as stair steppers have a high perceived rate of exertion.
 The user feels they are putting in max effort at high intensity to complete the exercise.
 Treadmills are similar, using a treadmill can be strenuous.
-An elliptical has a lower perceived rate of exertion than many other machines.
+Ellipticals have a lower perceived rate of exertion than many other machines.

 This lower perceived rate of exertion is a key benefit if you are looking to lose weight through exercise.
 Firstly, your workouts can be of longer calorie burning duration before you feel “all in” but more importantly it is easier to motivate yourself to carry out the next session.

 The best exercise machines for losing weight are the ones that you the user can commit to long term use.
 A treadmill may burn lots of calories but if you can motivate yourself to only use the machine twice or three times a week your calorie burn won’t be as high as a machine you can use daily.

 Elliptical exercise machines are great for weight loss because many people can use them daily for long periods and burn far more calories over the months than they might on machines that focus on fewer muscle groups.

 Any Other Reasons To Use An Elliptical Fitness Machine For Weight Loss?